+FY 21 Request:

-FY 20 Request: Steady funding from the Crime Victims Fund that reflects deposits and fund levels.
-Fund tribal services.
-No additional transfers.
+- Release steady funding from the Crime Victims Fund that reflects deposits and fund levels.

+- Update language to increase deposits.

+- Fund tribal services.

+- No additional transfers.

+- Address administrative hurdles.

 The Crime Victims Fund was created by Congress in 1984 to provide grants to state and local programs that assist victims of crime.
 The Fund is derived entirely from fines and penalties paid by federal criminal offenders, not taxpayer revenues.